martinheidegger/2021-advent-calendar/article_en.md

 ## Classic ID's, auto increment

 First we need to cover the basics :sweat_smile:.
-In a very fundamental meaning _Identity_ is nothing but a number to distinguish different objects from another.
+In a very fundamental meaning ID is nothing but a number to distinguish different objects from another.

 ```js
 const list = ['kei', 'tetsuo', 'kaneda', 'akira']
 ```

-In this list of names the _Identity_ of `kei` is `0` and of `tetsuo` is `1`.
+In this list of names the ID of `kei` is `0` and of `tetsuo` is `1`.
 At `list[0]` you can find `kei`, at `list[1]` you can find `tetsuo`. `0` and `1` are clear, direct and shorter than the names themselves.

 What you notice about the IDs here is that they grow automatically.
 Run `list.push('ryu')` and then `ryu` has the ID `4`.
 This is a simplified view of `auto increment`-IDs that you can find in a database.

-SQLite is a surprisingly powerful database that allows us to create a similar list in a few lines. [better-sqlite3][bettersql3] is a good Node.js package for it:
+[SQLite][sqlite] is a easy-to-use, but surprisingly powerful database that allows us to create a similar list in a few lines. [better-sqlite3][bettersql3] is a good Node.js package for it.
+We can easily create a list with an auto-incrementing ID:

 %%01_sqlite.mjs%%

-The output is, as expected, creates an automatic new ID for each new entry.
+The output is as expected.
+It creates automatically a new ID for each new entry.

 ```js:output
 [